wangwenx190/framelesshelper/README.md

 - Widgets: Redesigned the public interface, the use of FramelessHelper is now more elegant.
 - Quick: Redesigned the public interface, the use of FramelessHelper is now more elegant.
 - Common: Redesigned the standard title bar interface, it's now possible to customize it from outside.
 Previously there's no standard title bar in the widgets module, it's now added and exported.
+- Doc: Add initial simple documentation to show how to use this library for both Qt Widgets and Qt Quick.
 - Misc: Removed bundled Qt internal classes that are licensed under Commercial/GPL/LGPL.
 This library is now pure MIT licensed.
-- Bug fixes and internal refactorings.
+- Misc: Bug fixes and internal refactorings.

 ## Highlights compared to 1.x